STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Experimental Results

 \subsubsection{Implementation}

-We run the Digit robot in MuJoCo simulation, where point cloud is provided by LiDAR and depth cameras mounted on the robot.
-The RRT* has an iteration number of 500, and the MPC planner has a horizon length $N$ of 5 walking steps with \mbox{$w_g = 1$}, \mbox{$w_{\theta} = 5$}, and \mbox{$w_r = 0.1$}.
+We run Digit in MuJoCo simulation with point cloud measurements generated by the simulated sensors.
+The RRT* has an iteration number of 500, and the MPC planner has a horizon length $N$ of 5 walking steps with \mbox{$w_g = 1$}, \mbox{$w_{\phi} = 5$}, and \mbox{$w_r = 0.1$}.
 At the beginning of each test, the robot turns around in place at the starting location for 20 seconds to scan the environment and initialize the elevation map.
 The elevation map and the traversability of the area are kept updated while the robot explores the environment.
-The whole framework runs on a desktop computer with an Intel Core i9-14900K CPU and NVIDIA GeForce RTX 4090 GPU.